'We’ll kill you': Troops film boys' killings in Burkina Faso

 AP Global Investigative Reporter Michael Biesecker reported from Washington.

-Follow AP West Africa Correspondent Sam Mednick at twiiter.com/sammednick and Biesecker at twitter.com/mbieseck
+Follow AP West Africa Correspondent Sam Mednick at twitter.com/sammednick and Biesecker at twitter.com/mbieseck

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.